-Ireland is ranked in the top 12 safest countries in the world1 and it has one of the fastest growing economies in the EU2.
+Ireland is the 12th most competitive economy in the world according to IMD1.
+Ireland is also ranked 8th most peaceful country in the world2.
 Dublin also ranks 37th in the world ranking for Best Student Cities3.
 Find out more about rankings.

 3QS Rankings 2019